- Home

 The UK’s ageing population affects future demand, as consumption habits vary by age.
 Older demographics typically consume more beef and lamb, whereas younger consumers (aged up to 28) lean towards poultry (Kantar, 2024).
 These different habits tend to stick as consumers move through life stages.
 We could see a future where chicken is preferred to red meat, as the children of today become the food shoppers of the future.

-Consumers over 55 years old will remain a key group into 2032, but by that time a higher proportion of shoppers will come from today’s younger demographics.
+Consumers over 55 years old will remain a key group into 2033, but by that time a larger proportion of the population will be made up of younger shoppers, so we may see a shift in the demographic of the average red meat shopper.

 ‘Generation Z’ accounts for 15% of the UK population: having witnessed significant financial squeezes and disruption to the economy in the last few years, they tend to be hyper-aware of the need to save (Mintel, 2024).